Call us to Book : 1300 755 055 - NOW OPEN SATURDAYS | Brisbane & Gold Coast Circumcision & Vasectomy Clinic | Contact

 Baby is wrapped in a blanket to keep then still and comfortable

-The lingual frenulum is carefully located and divided with a single snip
+The labial frenulum is carefully located and divided with a single snip

 Mother then feeds the baby